minhcp/BNE/README.md

 ```

 # Pre-calculated UMLS name embeddings
 We calculate embeddings of 2.2 million concept names collected from UMLS.
 Specifically, these names are specified by the 'STR' column in MRCONSO.RRF file, UMLS 2018AA-full dump.
-We consider the names in 4 popular biomedical vocabularies OMIM, SNOMEDCT_US, MSH, and ICD10.
+We consider only the names in 4 popular biomedical vocabularies OMIM, SNOMEDCT_US, MSH, and ICD10.

-Download these name embeddings using this link [UMLS_output_BNE_SGw.txt](https://bit.ly/2Gg0Qo9)
+Download these name embeddings by this link [UMLS_output_BNE_SGw.txt](https://bit.ly/2Gg0Qo9)